 How Google Maps Ranking Works

-Google Maps rankings are determined by three core factors: relevance, distance, and prominence.
-Understanding how these pillars interact is essential for any local business trying to appear in the local map pack — the top three results that appear when someone searches for a service near them.
+Understanding how to rank on Google Maps starts with Google's three core ranking pillars: relevance, distance, and prominence.
+Every business that appears in the local map pack — the top three results shown when someone searches for a service near them — is evaluated against all three.

 Relevance measures how well your Google Business Profile matches the searcher's query.
 If someone searches "Italian restaurant near me," Google checks your business category, description, posts, and reviews for signals that you serve Italian food.
 The more specific and complete your profile, the stronger the relevance signal.